exness/mock-xhr-request/README.md

 ## Library API

 ### wrapAxiosAdapter
-To start using mock system need call this function by passing axios instance as a first argument.
+To start using the mock system call this function by passing axios instance as a first argument.
-Second argument "baseUrl" allow to register prepared mocks without the need to base url from the site root.

 ```typescript
 import { wrapAxiosAdapter} from '@exness-tech/mock-xhr-request'